2026-04-18 23:31:40 -04:00

 OBS Integration

-Method 1: Virtual Camera (enabled by default - zero latency)
+Method 1: Virtual Camera (default — zero latency)

 Method 2: UDP Media Source